The Critical 2d Stochastic Heat Flow and Related Models: Discussions and open questions

 \item[6.] {\bf Interpolating nature and going beyond the critical window.} The critical $2d$ SHF sits precisely at the boundary between the weak and strong disorder phases ($\hat\beta<1$ vs $\hat\beta>1$ in \eqref{eq:hbeta}).
 The parameter $\theta$ in $\SHF_{s,t}^{\theta}$ provides an interpolation between the weak disorder phase (as $\theta\to -\infty)$ and the strong disorder phase (as $\theta\to+\infty$).
 An interesting question is whether we can obtain information on the strong disorder phase by taking $\theta\to+\infty$.
-A first step is to determine whether the random measure $\SHF_{s,t}^{\theta}$ converges locally to $0$ as $\theta\uparrow \infty$.
-Any progress in understanding potential scaling limits in the strong disorder phase $\hat\beta>1$, or the very strong disorder phase $\beta_N\equiv \beta>0$ in \eqref{eq:hbeta}, would be very interesting.
+A first step is to determine whether the random measure $\SHF_{s,t}^{\theta}$ converges locally to $0$ as $\theta\uparrow \infty$.\footnote{This has been proved recently in \cite{CT25} and \cite{BCT25}, with the latter providing quantitative bounds.} Any progress in understanding potential scaling limits in the strong disorder phase $\hat\beta>1$, or the very strong disorder phase $\beta_N\equiv \beta>0$ in \eqref{eq:hbeta}, would be very interesting.

 \item[7.] {\bf Construct the Critical $2d$ Polymer Measure.} The critical $2d$ SHF arises as the scaling limit of the directed polymer partition functions on the intermediate disorder scale.
 From a statistical physics point of view, it will be very interesting to construct a corresponding continuum polymer model and investigate its path properties and phase transition.
 The continuum polymer measure constructed in \cite{CM24} is an infinite measure whose law is translation invariant in space.
 An open question is to construct a continuum polymer probability measure started at a single point, similar to its discrete analogue defined in \eqref{eq:pathmeasure}.
 The main difficulty is that, the point-to-plane partition function, which serves as a normalising constant in the discrete polymer measure in \eqref{eq:pathmeasure}, converges to $0$ in the critical window as shown in Theorem \ref{T:subcritical}.